pivlab/annual_review_of_biomedical_data_science/manuscript.md

 1. The strongest GWAS associations exhibit modest effect sizes on disease risk, collectively accounting for only a minor fraction of the predicted heritability (missing heritability) [@doi:10.1038/nature08494].
 It is now understood that much of this missing heritability arises from a vast number of common variants with small effects that remain undetected in current sample sizes [@doi:10.1371/journal.pgen.1008222].

-2. A surprising uniform distribution of these small-effect significant variants exists throughout the genome, including non-coding regions, with a notable concentration in regulatory elements such as enhancers and promoters [@doi:10.1038/nature08185; @doi:10.1146/annurev-biodatasci-122120-110102].
+2. A surprising uniform distribution of these small effect significant variants exists throughout the genome, including non-coding regions, with a notable concentration in regulatory elements such as enhancers and promoters [@doi:10.1038/nature08185; @doi:10.1146/annurev-biodatasci-122120-110102].
 For instance, it is estimated that 71%–100% of 1-MB windows in the genome contribute to heritability for schizophrenia [@doi:10.1038/ng.3431].

 3. Trait variation is influenced by the broader genome, not only by genes with direct biological links to specific phenotypes.
 However, the idea that nearly all genomic variants could exert direct additive effects on a given phenotype is biologically unlikely [@doi:10.1016/j.cell.2017.05.038].

-In response to these unexpected findings, Boyle et al. proposed the omnigenic model  [@doi:10.1016/j.cell.2017.05.038], a conceptual framework in which the genetic architecture of complex traits could be explained by highly interconnected gene regulatory networks.
+In response to these unexpected findings, Boyle et al. (2017) proposed the omnigenic model  [@doi:10.1016/j.cell.2017.05.038], a conceptual framework in which the genetic architecture of complex traits could be explained by highly interconnected gene regulatory networks.
 The omnigenic model reframes the earlier infinitesimal model by distinguishing between “core” genes, which have a direct biological role in the disease or trait, and “peripheral” genes, which influence core genes and thus indirectly affect the disease or trait through regulatory networks [@doi:10.1016/j.cell.2017.05.038].
 The omnigenic model, unlike the traditional infinitesimal model, offers a mechanistic rationale for complex traits architecture based on molecular and cellular biology, understanding the molecular pathways that connect genetic variation to phenotypic traits (**Figure {@fig:fig2}**).

 The key proposals of this model are: 1) nearly all genes expressed in cells relevant to the trait have the potential to impact the regulation of core genes 2) that for typical traits, nearly all heritability is attributable to variation near peripheral genes.
 Consequently, while core genes function as the primary drivers of disease, it is the cumulative effects of numerous peripheral gene variants that determine polygenic risk [@doi:10.1016/j.cell.2019.04.014].
-This framework provides a possible explanation for several previously identified problems, including widespread pleiotropy (the ability of a single gene to affect multiple traits), polygenicity (the involvement of many genes in the manifestation of a single trait), the bias effect size where small-effect variants can collectively account for a large portion of heritability, and the uniform distribution of these effects across the genome.
+This framework provides a possible explanation for several previously identified problems, including widespread pleiotropy (the ability of a single gene to affect multiple traits), polygenicity (the involvement of many genes in the manifestation of a single trait), the bias effect size where small effect variants can collectively account for a large portion of heritability, and the uniform distribution of these effects across the genome.

 ### Success stories of the omnigenic model